Arpita-deb/Arpita-deb/README.md

 * Learn about me with this short [video resume](https://drive.google.com/file/d/1FZcLgQOLv1zFBZWk8emooePrP6u-E5cC/view?usp=sharing).

-* I've recently completed *Practical Time Series Analysis* from the State University of New York on Coursera and currently enrolled in *Data Ethics, AI and Responsible Innovation* from The University of Edinburgh.
+* I've recently completed *Alteryx Bootcamp* from Udemy and currently working on Projects as a Data Analyst Intern at Unified Mentor.

 * I have completed the **Google Advanced Data Analytics Professional Certificate Program** and **Google Data Analytics Professional Certificate program**.